 While these examples are lighthearted and meant to amuse, the truth is, while family can offer the most satisfying, profound, and nourishing elements of the human experience, it also offers some of the most challenging and painful.

-This summer, I’ve been thinking a lot about family and, specifically, what makes a family work.
+Since summer is coming, I’ve been thinking a lot about family and, specifically, what makes a family work.
 What increases the experience of love and joy, and what decreases suffering and frustration?

 So I asked, what is the one practice that we could implement as a family that would radically improve our experience of being together?
 Can we set intentions and expectations that come from the highest part of ourselves, and actually try to meet them?
 And what intentions do we want to set about relating to one another?